Chicago Community Trust: Grant eligibility

-Initiatives and Partnerships
+Initiatives and partnerships

-In addition to discretionary grants, the Trust offers grants through its three geographic affiliates and special initiatives and partnerships.
+In addition to discretionary grants, the Trust offers grants through its special initiatives and partnerships.
 Many of the Trust initiatives and programs have developed into stand-alone organizations addressing community needs, including the Campaign for Community Schools, Chicago High School for the Arts, Executive Service Corps of Chicago, IFF, Ingenuity, Leadership Greater Chicago, and Voices for Illinois Children.